sadanandpai/algo-visualizers/CONTRIBUTING.md

 ### Contribution Guide

-- Feel free to contribute to this repo by raising the __pull request__
-- Use the proper names for variable and functions
+#### PR rules

+- Please raise the **pull request** if want to contribute by fixing bugs, improving the code or adding the test cases
+- If you want to enhance the project, please create an issue and can be discussed before proceeding

+#### Codebase rules

 - Do not import libraries unless needed
 - Test well before submitting the PR
+- Code quality is the primary requirement
+- Format the files before submission